ChrisDavi3s/ChrisDavi3s/README.md

 🥼 Python for labs
 - Snippets of code I always forget.
 Please find here an example of my work submitted.

+⛈️ThunderLamp
+- An LED lamp that has LIGHTNING!

 Todo:
 -Upload lamp code